 More info can be found here on the Microsoft Docs site: 2020 Wave 1

-The other thing to be very aware of, and this is kind of hidden deep in the licensing guide, is that users with Dynamics 365 Team Member License are also not allowed to access custom model driven apps.
+The other thing to be very aware of, and this is kind of hidden deep in the licensing guide, is that users with Dynamics 365 Team Member License are also not allowed to access custom model-driven apps.
 So, if you have built a custom app for your business based on your Dynamics 365 licenses, and you want to stay compliant, then your users with Team Member Licenses will no longer have access to these apps.
-Luckily, for those in the know, Microsoft have provided a work around in the form of Power Apps licenses.
+Luckily, for those in the know, Microsoft has provided a workaround in the form of Power Apps licenses.
 Keep an eye out for more posts on Microsoft Power Apps in the near future.

 We have been working with our customers to help get them ready for the license changes.
-In some cases we have manged to save them money.
+In some cases, we have managed to save them money.
 So, it’s not always bad!

 Microsoft licensing has always been notoriously complicated and now it’s even more so.
 If you need any help, to get a clear view of your licensing in your efforts to stay compliant, don’t hesitate to get in touch with us at Rocket CRM for a free 30 min chat.